What is skeuomorphism?

 Neomorphic design is often seen as a modern version of skeuomorphic design.
 You can use it to create more sophisticated interfaces that feel realistic without being too over the top.

 Skeuomorphism was a popular design trend for many years, and it has its advantages, but as technology advanced, it began to fall out of favor and appear outdated.
-This is because flat design has become increasingly popular, and many users find this type of interface easier to use.
+This is because has become increasingly popular, and many users find this type of interface easier to use.

 Flat designs are often more modern-looking and allow for a greater amount of flexibility when it comes to creating an interface.